Hartaki/symtactics/README.md

 Events, which happen at the beginning of every round, force the players to continually shift their tactical decisions and strate­gic objectives.
 There are three outcomes to the game:

-### COLLECTIVE WIN
+### COLLECTIVE WIN: All Players win
+- `Interventions` are complete

-When all 8 Interventions are completed before the Time Track reaches The End, all players win together.
+- before Time Track reaches The End

-### INDIVIDUAL WIN
+### INDIVIDUAL WIN: 1 Player with the most Resources wins

-When all 8 Uneven Growth Milestones have been reached before the Time Track reaches The End, the player with the most Resources in their hand wins.
+- `Uneven Growth Milestones` have accumulated
+- Current Round < The End

-### UNIVERSAL DEFEAT
+### UNIVERSAL DEFEAT: All Players lose

-When 10 rounds pass and the Time Track reaches The End before all inter­ventions are completed or uneven growth milestones have been reached, all players lose.
+- Time Track reaches The End
+- Before all `Interventions` or `Uneven Growth milestones` are completed.

 ## SETUP